RebeccaVandeWater/fs-journal/notes/06-mvc.md

         sayHello(){
             <!-- NOTE the method is not called with the word method or function, just with its name in a class.
 The file knows that its a class because of the parentheses -->
             console.log('This button works')
-            console.log('Good job testing small pieces of your code!')
+            console.log('Good job testing small properties of your code!')
         }
     }
 2. In order to call this in the console, remember that it is nested deeply.
 Call with app.PlayersController.sayHello()